What We Do

 We lead both continuous and ad hoc research projects, from impact evaluation to wave studies, using traditional and innovative polling techniques.

-Concerning ad hoc studies, we can either take orders for a full survey or include questions in an existing survey through the omnibus method.
-You can order a full survey or add your questions in an omnibus poll by clicking the following links:
+For ad hoc studies, we can either take orders for a full survey or include additional questions in an existing survey through the omnibus method.
+Get a quote here:

-The Central Asia Barometer Media, Market, and Public Opinion Trends Project is a multinational (including all Central Asian countries), empirical research survey on human beliefs and values in time, with a questionnaire that remains unchanged and is carried out twice a year, allowing for multinational and temporal analysis.
+The Central Asia Barometer Survey Project is a multinational (including all Central Asian countries), empirical research survey on human beliefs and values in time, with a questionnaire that remains unchanged and is carried out twice a year, allowing for multinational and temporal analysis.

 This comparative social research study covers a large range of topics and geography.
-This long-term project’s goal is to measure social, economic, and political atmospheres (weathers) in Central Asian countries.
+The goal of this long-term project is to measure social, economic, and political atmospheres (weathers) in Central Asian countries.

 We adhere to the principles of open data and strive to offer wide public access to the results of this project.
 In the CAB Database tab, you can download the data you’re interested in and analyze or visualize it thanks to the ODA (Online Data Analysis) tool.